itcouldvebeen-nything/network_proxy_project/README.md

 - Add appropriate error handling
 - Update `docs/design.md` if architecture changes
 - Test with the provided `test_proxy.bat` script

-For detailed contribution guidelines, see [CONTRIBUTING.md](CONTRIBUTING.md) if available, or open an issue to discuss major changes.

-### Who Maintains This Project

-This project is maintained by the open source community.
-For questions, bug reports, or feature requests, please open an issue on the repository.

 ## Limitations